 Tip?
 Bundle up – grab a toque, mitts, and ensure you have cosy boots as well as winter pants and jacket

-Here are some teaser details to whet your appetite for la belle province (the beautiful province) so you’ll come out and play in my home!
+Here are more things to do in Quebec in winter to whet your appetite for la belle province (the beautiful province) so you’ll come out and play in my home!